 Use the Phone Inquiry System

 Call USPS at (866) 974-2733 to check the payment status.
 The automated system will ask whether you are a customer or an employee.
 State "Customer."
 It will then ask what it can assist you with.
 State "Money Order Inquiry" and enter the money order's serial number using your phone's keypad.
 Since you no longer have the money order in your possession, you can obtain the serial number from the purchase receipt.
 If you don't have the receipt, call the U.S. Postal Inspection Service at (877) 876-2455 to obtain it.
+You can call that same phone number if you suspect fraud.
+If you suspect you've received a fake money order, call the Money Order Verification System at (866) 459-7822.

 Send an Email Request